madetech/blog/posts/noestimates-pros.md

 The #NoEstimates movement/hashtag has been gaining much press over the past couple of years, particularly when tied to a Kanban-style workflow.
 It takes the viewpoint that instead of expending effort estimating, or some may argue, guessing, as to how long the implementation of a feature may take, you're better to spend that effort delivering the feature instead.

-Delivery methodologies such as Scrum are heavily underpinned by estimations.
+Popular delivery methodologies such as Scrum are heavily underpinned by estimations.
 Planning sessions typically preceed the start of every iteration, during which the team will estimate the complexity involved in a set of features, drawing a line in the backlog when the estimates say that the team is at capacity.

+Other contemporary methodologies such as XP focus more militantly on delivering the most valuable feature at any given time, rather than estimating and committing to larger bodies of work.

-Here are our 7 top reasons to consider adopting #NoEstimates on your next software project:
+Here are our 7 top reasons to consider adopting #NoEstimates on your next software project, or indeed transitioning estimates out of your workflow on your current project:

 1\.
 Humans are bad at estimation